qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_codeinjection.rst

 inject-code tag
 ===============

-The following table describes the semantics of ``inject-code`` tag as used on
+The following table describes the semantics of :ref:`inject-code` tag as used on
 |project|.
 The ``class`` attribute specifies whether to code is injected
 into the **C++ Wrapper** or the **Python Wrapper** (see :ref:`codegenerationterminology`).